HFA Dean's Advisory Council

 Sarah Oh ‘15, Art History

 Sarah Oh earned her bachelor's degree in Art History and certificate in Arts Management in 2015.
-Initially an undeclared major, she quickly found her home in the College of Humanities and Fine Arts, even working part time in the CFA Dean's office.
-Currently she is the Planning and Logistics administrator at Isabella Stewart Gardner Museum, where she oversees the coordination of the Museum's many projects, activities, and daily operations.
-Prior to this role, she worked in fundraising and event management at deCordova Sculpture Park and Museum.
+Initially an undeclared major, she quickly found her home in the College of Humanities and Fine Arts, even working part-time in the HFA Dean's office.
+Currently, she is the Public Art and Collections Manager at MIT List Visual Arts Center.
+Prior to this role, she worked in operational and exhibition planning at Isabella Stewart Gardner Museum and fundraising and event management at deCordova Sculpture Park and Museum.

 Michael Partridge '92, English